Loudermill Rights

 In practice, Loudermill rights include that an employee be provided verbal or written notice of the charges or allegations against them, including an explanation of the employer's evidence; and an opportunity for a hearing in response to the potential disciplinary action.
 Standards of notice and proof are shared in Dr. Carroll Daugherty's seven tests of just cause, and a similar standard to a hearing requirement is also shared by tests of investigation and fairness of investigation.
 Naturally, an unbiased investigation or Loudermill hearing should not have a predetermined outcome.
 However, investigatory interviews do not meet constitutionally protected Loudermill hearing requirements for an employee to have the opportunity to respond to charges.
 Further dissimilar to a Weingarten investigation, rather than attend a Loudermill hearing employees may choose to submit a written position to an employer's allegations.

-Loudermill rights are in no way intended to be pro forma, though notices and hearings may not adhere to a consistent standard throughout the United States.
+Loudermill rights are in no way intended to be pro forma, though notices and hearings do not adhere to a consistent standard throughout the United States.
 There is no required timeframe regarding notice to an employee for a hearing or mandatory conventions about the content of notices, the quality of such may be verbal or written.
 Loudermill hearings are not full evidentiary hearings and do not require the opportunity to cross-examine accusers, only the opportunity for an employee to present their "side of the story".
 Allegations against an employee may be hyperbolic, and lend to an atmosphere of presumed guilt until proven innocent.
 In scope Loudermill rights only apply to certain public employees, and do not apply to all circumstances of disciplinary action.